lauren-thomas2/lauren-thomas2.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+#* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A.
+Candidate in Geography, University of Colorado Boulder, Expected 2026
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Environmental Science, University of Maryland, 2021

 Work experience
 ======